spncrptrsn/spncrptrsn.github.io/quest_design.md

  * Convince a very sarcastic ghost to give up his compatriots to the person who just crushed him under a tree.
 Gain a journal entry detailing what he told you about his friends' last moments.
 Gain a journal entry about his reticence if you fail.
  * Failing that conversation check, consume his hand.
 Gain a journal entry from what you learn from his final memories.
 (With the option of confronting him about what you learned.)
  * Failing that conversation check, give up and consume his spirit for source.
-In his final moments he tries to appease you.
-Gain a journal entry wondering what he meant.
+In his final moments he tries to mollify you by starting to stammer out what he knows.
+Gain a journal entry wondering what he was about to say.
  * Pick up the Source Orb and get a journal entry wondering what a magister was doing with a gem of pure source in his pocket.
-This last one can be start the quest without using Spirit Vision, and missing the spirit entirely.
+This last one can start the quest without using Spirit Vision, and missing the spirit entirely.

  Here's an example of how that encounter might play out:

  [![Image](https://i.imgur.com/rj0757H.jpg)](https://www.youtube.com/watch?v=YRqnh_M4TZs&feature=youtu.be)

-If you don't have an elf in your party, you can find the corpse taster having set up shop by some abandoned wagons.
+Though all these paths will start the quest, the path that gets you the most information involves experiencing the flesh memory.
+If your party doesn't have an elf, the corpse taster is waiting for you by the abandoned wagons.
+Though even if you do have one, he may still have a useful recipe for Elven Bone Broth to provide...